apache/celeborn/README.md

 ### Compatibility
 Celeborn server is compatible with all clients inside various engines.
-However, Celeborn client must be consistent with the version of the specified engine.
+However, Celeborn clients must be consistent with the version of the specified engine.
 For example, if you are running Spark 2.4, you must compile Celeborn client with -Pspark-2.4;
 if you are running Spark 3.2, you must compile Celeborn client with -Pspark-3.2; if you are running flink 1.14, you must compile Celeborn client with -Pflink-1.14.